ted-tanner/entries-backend/Readme.md

   * Forgot Password
 * Forgot password endpoint

-*By 11/11*

-* Account for deleted users when doing things like creating a `budget_share_event`, adding to a budget, sending buddy request, accepting buddy request, etc
-* Verify SQL injection is not possible with any endpoint

 *By 11/25*

-* `OutputX` structs shouldn't be used by db utils, just handlers (i.e. `utils::db::budget::get_budget_by_id` shouldn't be creating an `OutputBudget`).
-Instead, pass fields as params
 * Security check endpoints: make sure users can't access other users' data

 *By 12/9*